KarlSchoch/education/code_academy_full_stack/notes.md

             - Updating arrays
                 1. Initialize the Array with useState.
 This allows the setCart function to see the current value of the array
                     - `const [cart, setCart] = useState([]);`
-                2. Associate that callback function with an event listener in the JSX element, passing in some value that you want the callback function to have access to (for instance the index value that you are interested in doing some comparison against)
+                2. Associate that callback function with an event listener in the JSX element, passing in some value that you want the callback function to have access to (for instance the index value that you are interested in doing some comparison against).
+You don't pass the index as part of `onClick` since that is already in scope and that `onClick` is actually receiving an event object
                     ```js
                     <li onClick={() => removeItem(index)}>
                     ```